josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/Images/Index.md

    cropVariants configuration)

-**I know that may seem confusing - but once you understand, how the options are working, it makes makes sense for real world scenarios.**
+**I know that may seem confusing - but once you understand, how the options are working, it makes sense for real world scenarios.**

 ### Additional usage scenarios